 And that's where things got a little sketchy.
 When Frankel was asked for breastfeeding advice by a soon-to-be mom, she responded by telling the woman to "keep it private" and "find a corner or a back room," so as to avoid making other people uncomfortable.
 And Rachael Ray backs her up on this advice.

-of Frankel here (the breastfeeding question comes at around 2:45.)
+Watch the video of Frankel here (the breastfeeding question comes at around 2:45.)
 Here's the transcript: